Tibetan Spaniel

 Making an informed decision about the Tibetan Spaniel requires weighing all factors together.
 Here is a consolidated assessment to help you decide confidently whether this breed matches your situation.

-You will love the Tibetan Spaniel if: You maintain moderate daily routines with regular walks and occasional adventures, have children or plan to start a family, have adequate space with outdoor access, and prefer lower-maintenance coat care.
+You will love the Tibetan Spaniel if: You maintain moderate daily routines with regular walks and occasional adventures, can provide consistent training and appropriate supervision with visitors, live in any housing situation including apartments, and prefer lower-maintenance coat care.
 The Tibetan Spaniel's non-sporting heritage brings specific qualities that dedicated owners find deeply rewarding.

 Consider a different breed if: You need a dog for extreme athletic activities, , or if your living situation cannot accommodate a small breed comfortably.
 Being honest about these factors prevents rehoming situations that are stressful for both dog and owner.